 - Test the mail flow in and out of the target tenant.

 Now it is time to decide on the migration method.
 You can also decide on the type and amount of data to be migrated.
 Migration can be accomplished using PowerShell scripts.
 However, third-party migration tools are recommended as they offer complete control over the migration.
-They allow to schedule the migration and also to filter the data to be migrated.

 Let’s have a look at the working process of this tool: